Note: GHS Proceedings only accepts original, unpublished articles.

 - In-text citations should be indicated by superscript numbers outside of the period and include commas when more than two (eg, Catheter-associated urinary tract infections are the leading hospital-associated infection in the world.1,2,3,4)

 - When there are fewer than six authors, list all six.
 Only use et al. when there are seven or more authors.

 Taylor SM, Kalbaugh CA, Gray BH, Mackrell PJ, Langan EM, Cull DL, et al. The LEGS score: a proposed grading system to direct treatment of chronic lower extremity ischemia.
 Ann Surg.
 2003;237:812-9.

 Schoen C, Hayes SL, Collins SR, Lippa JA, and Radley DC.
 America’s underinsured: a state-by-state look at health insurance affordability prior to the new coverage expansions.
 The Commonwealth Fund. http://commonwealthfund.org/publications/fund-reports/2014/mar/americas-underinsured.
 Published March 25, 2014.
 Accessed July 22, 2016

 American Psychiatric Association.
 Outline for cultural formulation and glossary of culture-bound syndromes.
 In: Diagnostic and Statistical Manual of Mental Disorders.
 4th ed.
 Washington, DC; American Psychiatric Association; 2000:843-850.

 Tables and Figures

-Tables and Figures should be numbered according to their order in the manuscript and placed at the end of the article.
-Any abbreviations used in the Table that have not been previously described in the manuscript should be referenced in the Table’s foot note.
+Tables and figures should be numbered according to their order in the manuscript and placed at the end of the article.
+Any abbreviations used in the table that has not been previously described in the manuscript should be referenced in the table’s foot note.
 Tables and figures should be placed on their own page following the references section.
 Figures may be attached as a JPEG file and/or embedded in the Word document, along with the title and legend, after the tables section.

 Conflict of Interest